 Dopamine precursors and dopamine agonists are medications that enhance levels or mimic the effects of the neurotransmitter dopamine.
 Certain of these medications may be recommended as first-line therapies that may be beneficial in improving all characteristic findings of RLS.

 Levodopa, also known as L-dopa, is a dopamine precursor that increases concentrations of dopamine in the brain.
 Because certain enzymes immediately begin to break down available dopamine, a medication (carbidopa) that blocks the activity of such enzymes is often combined with L-dopa (e.g., as a combination drug known as carbidopa/levodopa).
 Many individuals who take levodopa medications may develop more severe RLS symptoms when the dose begins to wear off, or earlier in the day before treatment was initiated (known as “augmentation”).
 Because of this, the drug should never be used long-term but should be restricted to intermittent use, not more frequently than twice a week.

 Drugs binding to calcium channels including gabapentin, pregabalin and gabapentin enacrbil (Horizant) are alternative first-line therapies for RLS.
 Gabapentin enacarbil is a precursor of gabapentin and has been approved by the FDA for the treatment of RLS as a once daily treatment.
-These drugs are all effective in RLS treatment but may cause sleepiness, dizziness, unsteadiness, depression and weight gain.
+These drugs are all effective in RLS treatment but may cause sleepiness, dizziness, unsteadiness, a sense of mental fog, depression and weight gain.

 In some cases, recommended treatment may include the use of other medications.
 Opioids (eg, oxycodone) are highly effective but are usually restricted to patients with RLS refractory to other drugs because of the potential for dependence and other side-effects.
 Certain benzodiazepine sleeping medications (e.g., clonazepam, temazepam); may be used to enhance sleep.